 When using a transom strap, put a few twists in it.
 This won't weaken the strap, but it will prevent it from flapping back and forth in the wind, which can wear on the boat's fiberglass.

 It may sound like a popular song, but it's a tune too many hear

-There are a lot of advantages to keeping your boat out of the water here are three new and innovative ways to do it
+There are advantages to keeping your boat out of the water and here are innovative ways to do it